 The commentary here covers detail not included in the stories on this website.
-The commentary intentionally challenges normal viewpoints.
-I keep it up-to-date.

 - 4 ways to manage unknown unknowns and their opportunitiesUnknown unknowns are surprises that create risks or problems, but they can also provide major opportunities.
 Here is how to manage them, applied across projects, operations and defence.

 - How to build a product website that sellsThis is a quick demonstration of how to increase visitors, create more sales from them, and reduce your own costs.
 The keys are good usability, technical implementation and carefully designed content.

 - CITP Chartered IT Professional, salaries – get better benefitsI became a BCS Chartered IT Professional 14 years ago.
 My effective salary has tripled, but with CITP I got other benefits.
 But CITP wasn’t what I expected.